hrafnthor/ansible-tmux/README.md

 ## Requirements

-This role requires two separate tools be installed.
+This role requires three separate tools be installed.

+First it requires `git` to be installed and on the path.

-First it requires the `ansible.utils` collection be installed from Ansible-Galaxy via:
+Second it requires the `ansible.utils` collection be installed from Ansible-Galaxy via:

 ```bash
 ansible-galaxy collection install ansible.utils
 ```

-Secondly it requires the `jsonschema` Python package be installed.
+Third it requires the `jsonschema` Python package be installed.

 This can be done via `pip`: